Copy Operations and IntelliSnap Backups for VM-Centric Operations with VMware

 By default, the first backup of a VM subclient is a full backup.

-By default, the first backup for the parent VSA subclient is an incremental backup.
-For any VM that is included in the subclient but has not been backed up previously, the resulting child job is a full backup.
+If you request an incremental backup for the parent VSA subclient, but any VM that is included in the subclient but has not been backed up previously, the resulting child job is a full backup.

 - You cannot suspend IntelliSnap backup jobs.